pytorch/ignite/docs/source/about.rst

 who helped get this project off of the ground and supported the project.

-We are also grateful to Soumith Chintala `@soumith <https://github.com/soumith>`_, Joe Spisak `@jspisak <https://github.com/jspisak>`_ from Facebook their help and to `PyTorch group <https://github.com/pytorch>`_ for infrastructure support.
+We are also grateful to Soumith Chintala `@soumith <https://github.com/soumith>`_, Joe Spisak `@jspisak <https://github.com/jspisak>`_ from Facebook for their help and to `PyTorch group <https://github.com/pytorch>`_ for infrastructure support (GPU CI and hosting of conda releases and our documentation).

 In particular, Victor Fomin `@vfdev-5 <https://github.com/vfdev-5>`_ acknowledges `Magellium <https://www.magellium.com/>`_ for supporting project's development.

 We also acknowledge `scikit-learn project <https://scikit-learn.org>`_'s documentation on governance, author's presentation etc from which this project is highly inspired.